Last Updated on November 26, 2023 by John Berry

-Doppler shift is a phenomenon whereby the received signal frequency is perceived to be changed because of movement of either the sender or receiver, or the propagating medium.
+Doppler shift is a phenomenon where the signal frequency is perceived to be changed through movement of stations, or propagating medium.
 The latter case where the scattering medium is moving is of specific interest in amateur radio.
 The resulting Doppler shift and distortion makes operating during an aurora difficult.

 I’ve already illustrated on other pages that an aurora is a highly mobile medium.